thewanionly/devfinder/README.md

   - Breakdown global states to seprate contexts depending on their function.
 Global contexts are stored here
 - `hooks`
   - Reusable hooks that is used across the app.
+- `services`
+  - Functions that are involed in interfacing with external API are stored here.
 - `styles`
   - Global styles and theme are stored here.
 - `test`